 Did you know?

-Father's Day was inspired by Mother's Day and first celebrated in 1910 in Spokane, Washington, organised by Sonora Smart Dodd in honour of her father, a Civil War veteran who raised six children alone.
+Father's Day was inspired by Mother's Day and first celebrated in 1910 in Spokane, Washington, organized by Sonora Smart Dodd in honor of her father, a Civil War veteran who raised six children alone.
 It became a U.S. national holiday in 1972.